Five tasty Costco wine finds under $10

 That’s what I tell the people under my roof when they want to go to Costco.
 Why?
 Because it always sets us back $300.
 We get excited about saving money on jumbo-sized everything and, as you know, saving money adds up.

-Let’s be honest.
-Shopping at Costco is not a charming experience.
-It’s not like strolling down the aisles of a wine shop.
+Shopping at Costco is not like strolling down the aisles of a wine shop.
 There’s always a congested freeway of shoppers to contend with.
 But there is an upside: $10 and under gems.
-You can actually save money … that is if you can resist the kayak on your way to the check out counter.
+You can actually save money … if you can resist the kayak on your way to the checkout counter.

-Here are 5 Costco gems under $10 to get excited about:
+Here are 5 Costco gems to get excited about:

 Poizin 2014 California Zinfandel, 14.8%, $8.89.
-This is a tasty zin with a range – bing cherry, toast and cracked black pepper.
-It has ample fruit but it’s the kick of spice that wins you over.
+This is a zin with a range - bing cherry, toast and cracked black pepper.
+It has ample fruit, but it’s the kick of spice that wins you over.
 Spooky in a good way.

 Robledo, 2013 the Seven Brothers, Lake County, Sauvignon Blanc, 14.5%, $5.89.
-This is a tasty sauvignon blanc with notes of grapefruit, lime and mineral.
+This sauvignon blanc has notes of grapefruit, lime and mineral.
 Zesty spice.
 Dry finish.
 Lovely.

 Matua, 2014 New Zealand, 13%, $7.89.
 For those crazy about New Zealand sauvignon blanc, this bottling won’t disappoint.
-Its aroma of jalapeno is enticing, and on the palate there’s grapefruit, lime and yes, more jalapeno.
+Its aroma of jalapeño is enticing, and on the palate there’s grapefruit, lime and more jalapeño.
 Striking.

 Chateau St. Jean, 2013 North Coast Chardonnay, 13.4%, $8.69.
 A layered chardonnay that over-delivers.
 Aromas and flavors of honeysuckle, pear and apple.
 Rich fruit coupled with bright acidity.
 A steal for the price.